Chinese Medicine for Eczema in Melbourne

-- Vigorous exercise resulting in over sweating
+Vigorous exercise resulting in over sweating

-While it’s possible for it to affect any part of the body, it is most often found in areas where skin folds back as ‘flexures’ on itself, such as the back of the knees, front of the elbows and behind the ears.
+Whilst it’s possible for eczema to affect any part of the body, it is most often found in areas where skin folds back as ‘flexures’ on itself, such as the back of the knees, front of the elbows and behind the ears.

 It can cause the skin to become itchy, red, thickened, dry, cracked and broken.
 During a flare-up, the skin can become extremely itchy, red, hot, swollen, and weeping; scratching the affected area may even result in the skin becoming infected.

 The strong points of acupuncture for treating eczema are that it can achieve very effective, stable, long-lasting results and have no side effects.

 In treating the disease, TCM and acupuncture would first decide if it’s in the acute or chronic stage and then use different herbal prescriptions or herbal lotion for external use.
 Acute eczema is normally caused by the dampness and heat held up in the body.
 As a result, we will use herbal recipes to clear up heat or fever and resolve dampness.
 Chronic eczema is usually caused by deficiency of blood, as well as wind and dryness, combined as a pathogenic factor, so herbal recipes will be used to nourish blood to relieve dryness and expel pathogenic wind.

 Chinese medicine specialist at Evergreen, Dr Jim Xing, has his own unique recipe which has proven to be very effective for curing eczema.
 Many sufferers have greatly improved with his treatments.
 He is highly experienced in treating these things using TCM and acupuncture at our Chadstone and Caulfield locations.
 Using Chinese herbs to treat the condition, his success rate is high and he has assited many people in alleviating their symptoms.